 Zamites gigas – Common

-At Hayburn Wyke, the Hayburn Wyke Plant Bed (part of the upper Saltwick Bay Formation) yields many fossil plant remains.
+At Hayburn Wyke, the Hayburn Wyke Plant Bed (part of the upper Saltwick Bay Formation) of Aalenian age, yields many fossil plant remains.
 The unit dips very gently south, bringing the overlying marine Eller Beck Formation close to beach level at Iron Scar.
 However, exposures of the Saltwick Formation are rather scattered and often overgrown or covered by landslip.

 Common sense when collecting at all locations should be used and knowledge of tide times is essential.
 Keep away from the cliff face, as falls can be quite common along this coastline.
 It is also very easy to get cut off from the tide, so ensure you return before the tide turns.